ednieuw/Fibonacci-Nano-ESP32-clock/README.md

 R Reset settings
 R will set all preferences to default settings, it also clears the SSID and password.

+U Demo mode (U1000)
+In demo mode the speed of a second is accelarated.
+U1000 is good start value.

+V Normal, Extreme or Ultimate mode

 --Light intensity settings (1-250)--
 S=Slope V=Min  U=Max   (S80 V5 U200)
 See chapter: Regulating the light intensity of the display

 @ = Reset MCU
 @ will restart the MCU.
 This is handy when the SSID, et cetera are changed and the program must be restarted.
 Settings will not be deleted.
-U Demo mode (msec) (U200)
-Let the run the time at a higher speed.
-U200 will run the clock 5 times faster.

 W=WIFI, X=NTP&, Y=BLE, Z=Use SD
 Toggle WIFI, NTP on and off.